ragdolldynamics/ragdoll-maya/docs/pages/documentation/marker.md

 #### Pose Space

-Now let's talk about a few things you *haven't* seen yet.
+Pose matching happens in either `Local` or `World` space.

 https://user-images.githubusercontent.com/2152766/134329974-7beb86d9-5660-44ba-b3f8-036ccc3aec28.mp4 controls

 > Look, it's Ragdoll Blaine!

-So what's happening here?
-Well, it *looks* like a [Soft Pin](/documentation/soft_pin/) to his head, along with a slight `Pose Strength` on the rest of his body.
-But unlike the `Rigid`, another significant advantage to `Markers` is their ability to capture both local *and worldspace* position and orientation of your controls.
-And because of this, you are able to interactively choose whether a marker should look at the *Worldspace* or *Localspace* position of your controls.
+This is an example of **Worldspace Pose Matching**.
+Ragdoll will try and reach the worldspace position and orientation of your rig, rather than only looking at the relative angles between each limb.

+Here's another example of the difference between `Local` and `World`space.

 https://user-images.githubusercontent.com/2152766/134331199-c381ab43-4055-4e7a-a190-68d2acd0668f.mp4 controls

-Notice how with a `Pose Space = -1` the controls arms remain relative the torso.
-And with `Pose Space = 1` they instead follow the *worldspace* orientation of the controls.
-Just like a Soft Pin.
+Notice how in `Local` space, the controls arms remain relative the torso.
+And with `World` space they instead follow the *worldspace* orientation of the controls.

 This attribute is also **animatable**, and is how you can transition from animation into simulation and back again.